databrary/www/databrary/input/posts/2015-10-07-cds-preconference.md

 Category: event
 Event: October 8-10, 2015

 Databrary will host a workshop, "Promoting Video Data Management, Sharing, and Re-use in Developmental Science", at the [2015 meeting](http://meetings.cogdevsoc.org/) of the Cognitive Development Society (CDS) in Columbus, OH.
-The workshop will be on October 7, 2015, with the full conference to follow October 8-10, 2015.
+The workshop will be on Thursday, October 8, 2015, with the full conference to follow October 9-10, 2015.

 ## Target Audience